What is a Credit Memo?

 - The total value of the transaction

-Sellers use a credit memorandum instead of using a discount to save money.
+Sellers use this memo instead of using a discount to save money.
 When sellers want to discount the price for the buyer, they are able to do only at the invoice level.
-This created confusion in the seller’s books of account when he is required to track back the particular product which was discounted.
-Also during calculating sales tax revenue summary, it is difficult to break down for discounted products.
+This created confusion in the seller’s books of account when he is required to track back the particular product, which was discounted.
+Also, during calculating sales tax revenue summary, it is difficult to break down for discounted products.
 To avoid such a fuzzy business credit memo is issued.

-The reduction of price in credit memo will be specified at a product level and are easy for transactions also.
+The reduction of price in the memo will be specified at a product level and are easy for transactions also.
 The seller can also track back the discounted product with ease in the case of the credit memo.
-The components listed in the above section will throw insight into how detailed invoices a credit memo will be.

 Example of Credit Memo

-Let’s discuss the credit memorandum in detail with an example.
 Company A is a manufacturing company with provides goods to company B. These two companies have a track record and have been doing business for some time now.
 A has dispatched a certain quantity of goods to the B. The sales team of A has received a new price list of products.
 The new prices are actually lower than the past prices.
-This may be due to various reasons like a decrease in raw material cost, a decrease in overheads and so on.
+This may be due to various reasons like a decrease in raw material cost, a decrease in overheads, and so on.

-The company would have charged as per past prices to B and B would have cleared account or not.
-In both scenarios, company A will send a Credit Memo to company B stating that B should reduce the amount they owe A, the decrease in the price of products should be the amount mentioned and company A will reduce the same amount in their amount receivables.
-The credit memo will be in the opposite direction if the prices of products shipped to Company B have increased.
+The company would have charged as per past prices to B, and B would have cleared the account or not.
+In both scenarios, company A will send a Credit Memo to company B stating that B should reduce the amount they owe A, the decrease in the price of products should be the amount mentioned, and company A will reduce the same amount in their amount receivables.
+The memo will be in the opposite direction if the prices of products shipped to Company B have increased.

 - The buyer might return a few or all purchased items to the seller.

-- Items delivered might be defective, wrong size, color, in other words, the delivery doesn’t meet the buyer’s expectations.
+- Items delivered might be the defective, wrong size, color; in other words, the delivery doesn’t meet the buyer’s expectations.